flybywiresim/aircraft/docs/a320-simvars.md

     - Bool
     - True if fault in pack 1

-- A32NX_AIRCOND_PACK1_TOGGLE
-    - Bool
-    - True if pack 1 is on

 - A32NX_AIRCOND_PACK2_FAULT
     - Bool
     - True if fault in pack 2

-- A32NX_AIRCOND_PACK2_TOGGLE
-    - Bool
-    - True if pack 2 is on

 - A32NX_AIRCOND_HOTAIR_FAULT
     - Bool